Miele Triflex HX1 Review

 There are three other Triflex options (at least on Amazon).

 The model I have is the base variant, the HX1.
-It comes with these three above-the-floor tools.
+It comes with the three tools listed above.

 Miele Triflex handheld tools